MediaCrush/MediaCrush/docs/api.md

 # MediaCrush API

-The MediaCrush API returns JSON on all methods.
+The MediaCrush API returns JSON on all methods*.
 They also support JSONP callbacks.
 To specify the JavaScript function to be called use the `callback` GET parameter.

+\* Not quite all, and we'll change that soon.

 Example: